cloudblue/connect-workflows/webhooks/s-a-disabled.md

 # Disabled Status
 ## Description
 The *Disabled* status implies that your webhook is switched off and it will not provide any HTTP callbacks.
 This status can be assigned to a new webhook object in case the corresponding option is selected.
 Once your enabled webhook is turned off, the system also assigns the *Disabled* status to your webhook.
-Disabled webhooks can be enabled or removed if necessary
+Disabled webhooks can be enabled or removed if necessary.
 ## Prerequisites
 A new webhook object with the selected **Disabled** option.
 Alternatively, a webhook object in the [Enabled](s-b-enabled.html) state that should be deactivated.